Ficool

 "Yeah?" she replied, her curiosity piqued.

-"Are you planning to rent a dorm?"
+"Are you planning to stay in the school dorms?"
 I inquired.

 "Huh?
-Don't we already have a dorm?"
+Aren't we all assigned a dorm room?"
 Ichika responded, her brow furrowing in confusion.

-"What do you mean by 'already'?"
+"What do you mean 'assigned'?"
 I probed, genuinely intrigued.

-"Well, my mom told me we'd get a dorm when we enroll," Ichika explained.
-"I noticed they didn't talk about that at the ceremony…"
+"Well, my mom told me we get a dorm room automatically when we enroll," Ichika explained.
+"I noticed they didn't talk about it at the ceremony..."

 My heart sank at her revelation.
 "What?
 No way...
 How do I even know where my dorm is?"
 I muttered, my voice tinged with anxiety.